RageAgainstTheAssembly/EPML-ITMO/docs/report.md

-# HW 3
+# HW 4

 ## 1. Overview

-The point of HW 3 is setting up MLFlow-based logging and experiment tracking for our existing project.
+The point of HW 4 is setting up a proper ML pipeline with DVC and OmegaConf for our existing project.
 Also, from previous stages we inherit:

 - Cookiecutter for the overall template